juma-moringa/Instagram/README.md

 * python3 manage.py test doubletap

 ## Admin dashboard
-* The admin dashboard can be accessed by clicking the instagram icons.
+* The admin dashboard can be accessed by clicking the instagram icon.
 `username: WOLLANDE`
 `password: Access254`